jongminkmg/Protocol/IP.md

 39. Vortex lightly briefly.

-40. Incubate bead in elution buffer @ 70C for 30 min. with frequent (every 5 min) vortexing.
+40. Incubate bead in elution buffer @ 70C for 30 min. with frequent (every 5 min) light vortexing.

 41. Spin tubes at RT for 10 seconds to take evaporated liquid down.

 42. Hold beads in place with magnet and transfer all the supernatant to a new tube.
+This is your IPed material.

 # TCA precipitation

+> Sometimes you want to load all the IPed material for Western or mass spec.
+TCA precipitation can effectiverly precipitate protein to reduce sample volume.

 1. Add 50uL of TCA to 200uL eluate (20% TCA final)